| A

 ethnic folksy notes retained their identity in background of

+vibrant jazzy rhythms.
 Equally exciting was the composition on the Indian district

 of Pahurat, in which the soprano saxophone imitated